klinge/sl-webapp/README.md

 Members and activities database for a sailing club, with an accompanying web-gui.

 -## DOING:
-* Bug: fix error in SeglingEdit - medlemmar is not populated when adding a medlem
 * Security: move all public files to a "public" folder so the document root for the web server don't have access to application files

 ## TODO (v0.9):